 Other Standout Twirls

-After I ran the contest, I saw how much the Twirls were growing over the course of the next 24 hours as people learned more about using their blending modes and other methods to create more advanced, unique twirls.
+After I ran the contest, I saw how much the Photoshop swirls were growing over the course of the next 24 hours as people learned more about using their blending modes and other methods to create more advanced, unique swirls.
 These honorable mentions stood out to me!

 I am a bit biased to Adam Young’s work.
-He has created several Twirls utilizing additional tools in Photoshop such as Liquify to create unique facial structures in his twirls.
+He has created several Photoshop swirl effect images utilizing additional tools in Photoshop such as Liquify to create unique facial structures in his twirls.
 He was entry number 14 in our voting contest, but this image really stood out to me as well.
 I am blown away by what this guy has been able to create!
 Pretty wicked!